Chris-Rextus/Chris-Rextus/README.md

 - 👋 Hello, I am @Chris-Rextus.
-I ain't nobody too special and I'm not into pretending the opposite.
-Instead, I'm just saying I'm a Computer Science student that, once entered this area not too much time ago and don't know much about anything, am desperate for learning the fastest I can.
-Creating this GitHub account is part of the process.
+I'm a student of Mathematics, Computer Engineering and Physics.

 - 👀 I’m interested in pretty much everything.
 From Phylosophy to Math, and from Neurology to AI.